gortonator/bsds-6650/FAQ.md

 Also, you need your target group to listen on port 8080  using tomcat.
 This [excellent piazza post](https://piazza.com/class/l7qocxa6gzk5i4/post/170) from wonderful 2022 TA Heng spells it out.

+A potentually even easier solution is to choose TCP rather than HTTP as the protocol.
+Health checks then succeed if the TCP connection request succeeds.
 ## Servlets and Tomcats

 #### Lab2-Web Application Support and Servlet